-When it comes to outsourcing IT functions, there's a misconception that an SMB's small size prevents them from taking advantage of enterprise-level IT.
+When it comes to outsourcing IT functions, there's a misconception that an SMB (small and medium-sized business) is prevented by its small size from taking advantage of enterprise-level IT.

 That's just not true.

 Being technologically adept provides a competitive advantage, but handling increasingly complex IT systems is a challenge.
 A managed IT partner can help, alleviating the stress of managing your network, security, data backup, and more.
 Contrary to popular belief, this isn’t a luxury only available to larger businesses; there are many managed IT partners who specialize in meeting the IT needs of SMBs.